 Learnings & Takeaways

 After nearly 30 years in business, Lansons has cemented its place as one of London’s premier public relations agencies.
-And after meeting with their teams, it’s clear why.
-Everyone from new business development to financial services is so deeply immersed in what they do, and are constantly looking for ways to improve their processes.
+And after meeting with its teams, it’s clear why.
+Everyone from new business development to financial services is so deeply immersed in what they do, and is constantly looking for ways to improve their processes.
 Here are a few of my biggest takeaways:

 - Cross-Practice Area Opportunities.
 While Lansons serves several practice areas (public affairs, fintech, consumer communications, etc.), employees aren’t limited to one specific team.
 For example, you might have a client in the financial services space, one in consumer communications and one in public affairs.
 The reasoning behind crossing practice areas is it gives employees a chance to broaden the scope of their work, and helps maintain fresh perspectives for new ideas and media opportunities.